 Sometimes the most effective strategies are the simplest ones.

 We want to overthink everything and make it complicated, but it isn’t necessary.
-That’s why you should start direct mail advertising today.
+That’s why you should invest in window cleaning advertising today.

 In fact, direct mail has an average 29% ROI, as well.

 Do you live in a residential neighbourhood with tons of houses around you?

 Then you’re literally sitting on top of a goldmine.

 You just need a way to let everyone know about your service, and a simple brochure will do just the trick.

 It doesn’t need to be fancy or in color, but it needs to be professional.
 Imagine someone dropped off a brochure that looked like a 9 year old made with MS Paint.
 You’d probably show it to your family, have a laugh, and toss it.